pietroppeter/nimib/CONTRIBUTING.md

 - add the logic in `nimib.nim`
 - add the rendering in `nimib\renders.nim`
 - add some test in `tests` (if it make sense)
-- add an example document or modify an existing document to show usage
+- add an example in `allblocks.nim`
-- add a mention of the new block in the readme
   - ⚠️ currently `README.md` depends on `docsrc\index.nim`, you will have to modify `docsrc\index.nim` and run `nimble readme` to update the readme. we will remove this dependency, see https://github.com/pietroppeter/nimib/issues/141

 ## CI and deploy preview